gvwilson/sensibleadventures/coriandel/coriandel.md

 walked away."

 "I did!" he protested.
 "Bud they cabe abder be."
 He walked away, they came after him, and by the time it was over his nose was broken and his bag was gone.

 "They stole your bag?
 Your good bag?"
 Meshash asked, a stricken look on her face.
-She had spent a month making that bag for him, though I don't suppose he remembered that.
+She had spent a month making that bag for him, though I don't imagine he remembered that.

 "Id doedn't madder," he said sullenly.
 "I wuz'd going to uze id agaid adyway.
 I'b neber going radcadging again."

 That's when I started shouting.
 And that's when Vurt said things a son should never say to his father, and I said things a father should never say to his son.
 What was wrong with catching rats?
 It was an honorable trade, even if people did say things sometimes.
 Was it beneath him?
-Was he ashamed of doing it?
-Was he ashamed of *me*?
-I was catching rats before he was born.
 If it wasn't good enough for him, then maybe his own family wasn't either.
+Was he ashamed of us?

 Meshash tried to quiet us both down, just like she always did, but this storm had been brewing a long time.
 I worked hard my whole life to give my children better than I had.
-They grew up in a proper house instead of shacks that rented each room to a different family, cash in advance and the latrine's down the street.
-They had proper gear too, steel wire and cumin seed instead of twine and pigeon droppings.
+They grew up in a proper house with a courtyard out back instead of in shacks that rented each room to a different family, cash in advance and the latrine's down the street.
+I gave them proper gear to get started with too, steel wire and cumin seed instead of twine and pigeon droppings scraped off the spice merchant's back wall.
 I wasn't going to let him throw all of that away for some fancy-dancing dream of people cheering him in the *umram*.
 Saints on stilts, if I heard one more word about it, I would thrash him!

 He stood up.
-"You cad try," he said, turning his body sideways and bringing his hands up to guard.
+"You cad try," he said, turning his body sideways and bringing his hands up in fists.

 I almost did it.
 I would have put him over my knee and spanked him like I did when he was four years old, but Meshash saved him the embarrassment.
 "Stop it!" she wept, stepping between us.
 "Both of you!
-Just... just stop it!"
+Just stop it!"

 Neither of us could stand to see her cry.
 I suddenly realized that I was breathing hard.
 Vurt lowered his arms uncertainly.
 "I'b goi'g to bed," he announced abruptly, and stalked away.
 My wife and I looked at each other.
 What were we going to do now?

 I didn't like what Meshash came up with, but I didn't have anything better to offer, so I cleaned the bowl and wrung out the cloth she had used on Vurt's nose while she went next door to talk to Ishad.
 I was in the back trying to finish making my gulper sack when she returned.

 "What did he say?"
 I asked.

 She sat down in her usual place on the other side of the salvaged table we used as a workbench.
 The lines on her face hadn't been there twenty-five years before, and there was silver in her straight black hair now, but she was still as beautiful as the first time I saw her grinding coffee beans in her mother's stall in the market.
 "He said Vurt can pay for his lessons by cleaning up and helping out with the children."
 She shrugged, tired after a long day and weary of worrying about her youngest.

 I grunted.
 "Maybe we should ask if he wants to adopt him."

-"That's not funny," she said sharply.
+"That's not funny," she said sharply, still on the edge of tears.

 I put the knife and bamboo down on the table.
-She was still on the edge of tears.

 "I know.
 I'm sorry."
 I reached across the table and took her hand.

 She nodded.
 We sat there for a few moments, listening to the evening birds and the occasional bray from the donkey knacker's yard two doors down.
 Finally she sighed and took her hand from mine.
 "I'm going to bed."

 "All right.
 I'll be up in a bit."
 I picked up my whittling knife and the half-finished spring post and went back to work.

 Vurt and Meshash were both up and gone before me the next morning, him next door to Ishad's and her off to buy figs as a treat for dinner.
 I